Advertisement.

 Label Me!
 Printouts

 Anatomy: The toucan is about 20 inches (50 cm) long.
 The toucan's enormous bill is up to one-third of its length.
 The bill is brightly colored, light-weight, and edged with toothed margins.
 It has four toes on each foot; two toes face forwards and two face backwards.
+The legs are short but strong.
 Males are slightly larger than females, but their coloration is similar.

 Diet: Toucan eat mostly fruit, but also eat bird eggs, insects, and tree frogs.
 Toucans swallow fruit whole and then regurgitate the seeds; this disperses viable (living) seeds in the forest.